 There are four types of paid TEFL teaching work:

-• Teaching full-time at a formal government, or private Thai school, college or university.
+- Teaching full-time at a formal government, or private Thai school, college or university.
 Teaching hours are normally 7:30am – 4:00pm Monday to Friday.
-This work is salaried, includes paid holiday and contracts normally run for 10 – 12 months or until the end of the academic semester or year.
+This work is salaried and includes paid holiday and sick leave.
+Employment contracts normally run for 12 months or until the end of the academic semester or year.
+Employment contracts are normally extendable for 1-year periods.

-• Teaching part-time at a language school.
-Teaching hours are normally weekday evenings and at weekends.
+- Teaching part-time at a language school.
+Teaching hours are normally weekday afternoons and evenings, and weekends.
 This work is hourly paid.
 This type of work allows shorter commitments and more flexible working schedules.

 Appearance and Behavior in the Hiring Process

 Thais place great value in appearance and behavior.
 Teachers are expected to dress smartly and be well-groomed.
+Visible tattoos should be covered as much as possible.
 Teachers should also understand and respect the hierarchy within their school.
 Thais expect teachers to be polite and respectful to their seniors, all religions and the monarchy.
 SEE’s cultural awareness training addresses these points in far more detail.

 Finding TEFL teaching jobs in Thailand